MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users.Actions/Export-MgUserPersonalData.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths1Xhdcw6UsersUserIdMicrosoftGraphExportpersonaldataPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IComponents1Fpckw4RequestbodiesExportpersonaldatarequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[StorageLocation <String>]`:

-INPUTOBJECT `<IUsersActionsIdentity>`: Identity Parameter
+INPUTOBJECT <IUsersActionsIdentity>: Identity Parameter
   - `[AccessReviewInstanceId <String>]`: key: id of accessReviewInstance
   - `[AccessReviewStageId <String>]`: key: id of accessReviewStage
   - `[AppLogCollectionRequestId <String>]`: key: id of appLogCollectionRequest